CecileBeust/PA_Communities/_01_Community_Identification/README.md

 The communities are identified using and iterative Random Walk with Restart algorithm, itRWR (https://github.com/anthbapt/itRWR.git), based on the MultiXrank Python package.

+## Data

+* Folder ```multiplex```: contains a multiplex network of biological interactions composed of 4 layers (PPI, Pathways, Co-expression, Complexes).

+* ```orpha_codes_PA.txt```: file containing the Premature Aging diseases analyzed and their associated causative genes from ORPHANET.
+We removed from the file the causative genes which were nor present in our multiplex network of biological interactions, and thus can not be used as seeds.

 ## Files

 * ```config_ID.yml```: configuration files for each disease analyzed, with ID being ORPHANET codes of the diseases.

 * ```seeds_ID.txt```: files containing the causative genes associated to each diseases.
 These causative genes are used as seeds by the itRWR algorithm.

-* ```orpha_codes_PA.txt```: file containing the Premature Aging diseases analyzed and their associated causative genes from ORPHANET.
-We removed from the file the causative genes which were nor present in our multiplex network of biological interactions, and thus can not be used as seeds.

 * ```run_CI.py```: Python script allowing to run the identification of communities for the 67 ORPHANET diseases associated to at least one causative gene (one seed) in the multiplex network.
 Here we use a number of iteration of 100, but it is possible to change this parameter in the script.
 This will change the size of the obtained communities.